On this page:

 What is mole-mapping?

 Mole mapping is when a dermatologist (skin specialist) photographs or maps the moles on your skin.
-Then, over weeks, months or years, the dermatologist will compare any changes to what he or she mapped the first time, to spot melanoma early if it happens.
+Then, over weeks, months or years, the dermatologist will compare any changes to what they mapped the first time, to spot melanoma early if it happens.
 Mole mapping isn’t necessary unless you are at high risk of melanoma.
-Talk to you doctor if you’re worried about skin cancer.
+Talk to your doctor if you’re worried about skin cancer.

 Who should consider having their moles mapped?

 People who are at increased risk of melanoma should consider having their moles mapped.
 This includes anyone with:

 - Large number of moles (more than 50)

 - Moles that are large, or have an unusual colour or shape

 - Pale skin that burns easily in the sun

 - A lot of sun exposure, including outdoor workers and people who take regular sun holidays